Consensys/quorum/docs/Permissioning/setup.md

 The steps to enable new permissions model are as described below:

 * For a new network, bring up the initial set of nodes which will be part of the network
 * Deploy the `PermissionsUpgradable.sol` in the network.
-The deployment of this contract will require a custodian account to be given as a part of deployment.
+The deployment of this contract will require a guardian account to be given as a part of deployment.
 * Deploy the rest of the contracts.
 All the other contracts will require the address of `PermissionsUpgradable.sol` contract as a part of deployment.
 * Once all the contracts are deployed create a file `permission-config.json` which will have the following construct:
 ```json